RubixML/ML/docs/choosing-an-estimator.md

 ```

 ## No Free Lunch Theorem
-At some point you may ask yourself "Why do we need so many different learning algorithms?
-Can't we just use one that works all the time?"
-The answer to those questions can be understood by the *No Free Lunch* (NFL) theorem.
-The No Free Lunch theorem states that, when averaged over *all* possible problems, no learner performs any better than the next.
-Another way of saying that is certain learners perform better in some tasks and worse in others.
-This is explained by the fact that all learning algorithms have *some* prior knowledge inherent in them whether it be via the selection of certain hyper-parameters or the design of the algorithm itself.
+At some point you may ask yourself "Why do we need so many different learning algorithms?"
+The answer to that question can be understood by the *No Free Lunch* (NFL) theorem which states that, when averaged over the space of *all* possible problems, no learner performs any better than the next.
+Perhaps a more useful way of stating NFL is that certain learners perform better at certain tasks and worse in others.
+This is explained by the fact that all learning algorithms have some prior knowledge inherent in them whether it be via the choice of hyper-parameters or the design of the algorithm itself.
 Another consequence of No Free Lunch is that there exists no single estimator that performs better for all problems.